 Material which poses a sudden or immediate hazard to road users, for example fuel spillage or mud on the road, will normally need to be dealt with by the Police or the Highway Authority.

-If you wish to report a full or broken bin please contact Customer Services on 01353 665555.
+If you wish to report a full bin please contact Customer Services on 01353 665555.
 Alternatively, you can report a full bin online using the link below:

 A fixed penalty of £75 may be served on anyone committing an offence of depositing litter (including cigarette ends and chewing gum) under section 87 of the Environmental Protection Act 1990.
 A fixed penalty of £50 may be served on anyone allowing their dog to foul.

 If you find a dead animal in the street or on any other public land, please contact us and we will remove the animal as quickly as we can.